gmullerb/react-reducer-provider/README.md

 With the introduction of React Hooks, in some way using Flux **library**[1] was deprecated, `react-reducer-provider` looks to **give a quick and easy alternative using hooks to implement Flux with reducers**.

 * It allows to use [**Asynchronous** Reducer/Dispatcher](readme/reference.md).
+* Dispatcher returns the new State or a Promise of the new State.
 * [**Each Reducer Provider can have a different names which allows for easy identification and nesting**](readme/reference.md#nesting).
 * It is ready for Tree Shaking optimization, so you get only what you need from the `react-reducer-provider` in the final app bundle.
 * It provides [its own **type definitions for Typescript and Flow**](readme/typings.md).